 Cuyonon is a member of the Philippine branch of Malayo-Polynesian languages.
 It is spoken mainly in the Cuyo Islands, between Northen Palawan and Panay Island in the Philippines, by between 93,000 and 120,000 people.
 Cuyonon was used as a lingua franca in Palawan province until the late 1980s, although the number of speakers there has decreased more recently due to migratation, and to pressure from Tagalog, which is the main language used in schools.

 Cuyonon is rarely written, and the only major written work in the language is a translation of the New Testament, which was published in 1982.
 Various spelling systems have been tried for the language, however none caught on.
-A project to produce a dictionary of Cuyonon started by Ester Ponce De Leon Timbancaya Elphick, a native Cuyo island who studied education and linguistics in the USA, also involved creating a new orthography, which was discussed with an advisory panel in the Philippines, and with many other speakers of Cuyonon.
+A project to produce a dictionary of Cuyonon was started by Ester Ponce De Leon Timbancaya Elphick, a native Cuyo island who studied education and linguistics in the USA.
+It also involved creating a new orthography, which was discussed with an advisory panel in the Philippines, and with many other speakers of Cuyonon.

 Information about the Cuyonon language